DavidNeurieder/Embrig/README.md

 # OpenHIL

-Deterministic hardware-in-the-loop CAN testing for students and engineers.
-Run a virtual EV powertrain on any laptop, inject faults, get a report that explains each failure — then run the **same YAML tests** against a real ECU over SocketCAN.
+Deterministic hardware-in-the-loop testing for CAN networks.
+Describe your bus with a DBC file and a `vehicle.yaml` (config-driven nodes, or your own Rust ECUs), write test suites as plain YAML, and run the **same suite** against a built-in virtual simulation or a real CAN interface via SocketCAN.

+The bundled EV powertrain example needs no CAN hardware to get started:

 ```sh
 cargo run --bin openhil -- test examples/ev-powertrain/vehicle.yaml